 And now Fix is the new Summer Knight, with the powers that come with the office.

 Harry Dresden is one of the premier examples of these in the series.
-He's a cheerfully irreverent geek who cares for his elderly landlady's lawn and has adopted every single stray animal in the series.
-He's also a deadly wizard, who over the course of the series rises in power from the top half of wizards to the top twenty to the top ten, meaning before considering any of his rolodex of mantles of power, he has the magical punch to go toe to toe with the most ancient, wise, powerful mortals on earth.
+He's a cheerfully irreverent geek who cares for his elderly landlady's lawn, has Chronic Hero Syndrome up the wazoo, and has adopted every single stray animal in the series.
+He's also a deadly wizard, who over the course of the series rises in power from the top half of wizards to the top twenty, meaning before considering any of his rolodex of mantles of power, he has the magical punch to go toe to toe with the most ancient, wise, powerful mortals on earth.
 He does have a notable, if diminishing, lack of subtlety, but when someone is bringing a comet of fire down at you, you're not really concerned about how subtle it was.
 Tamper with Chicago, mess with the defenseless, threaten his friends, and he goes from one mode to another in a heartbeat.
 Murphy describes him as a frightening "primeval force of nature", and she's the one watching his back.
 By the end of Changes, Harry has a killcount up among even the most savage tyrants of human history.
 By his own hand.
 The reason: Red Court vampires kidnapped his child, which he only just found out he even had.
-Doing what he had to do to save his girl resulted in the death of practically the entire Court.
+Doing what he had to do to save his girl resulted in the death of the entire Court.
 A major power in the supernatural world was destroyed that night.

 Sweet, friendly Perky Goth Molly Carpenter.
 Nice girl in general, loves her family, has a small crush on Harry that develops into true love, cares so much for her friends that she tries to scare them straight using mind control magic.
 Also capable of powerful and complex illusions that induce people to kill each other or think that unholy creatures from the Nevernever are after them...